 A great time of year for heading further afield in the cooler weather, why not arrange a camping trip into the Liwa Desert?

 Do it in style and stay overnight in Qasr Al Sarab or join a more rustic group of campers who will take you deep into the dunes and past the historic and hidden forts of Liwa.

 Historic Al Ain

 Alternatively, as mentioned above, a day trip out to the Al Dhafra Festival is one of the most unique and rewarding cultural experiences not to be missed.
-You will need to hire your own car – get slightly lost in the desert but it’s a wonderful and unique experience you’ll never forget – a detailed guide here on how to get there and what to expect as a tourist.
-(Cancelled in 2020 – we suggest you attend the Sheikh Zayed Heritage Festival instead)
+You will need to hire your own car and probably get slightly lost in the desert but it’s a wonderful and unique experience you’ll never forget – a detailed guide here on how to get there and what to expect as a tourist.

 Abu Dhabi with kids in December